 It’s got some noticeable drawbacks, too – the scenario design leaves much to be desired, and the campaign isn’t replayable.
 You’ve also only got the two factions to play with at the moment.
 It offers an excellent vehicle for you to live out your Space Marine fantasies, but if you’re not a 40K fan, your mileage will vary.

 What kind of turn-based list would it be without some sort of open-source or free elder statesman of the genre?
 Just inching out People’s General, The Battle for Wesnoth is a sprawling suite of tactical turn-based hexery.
 The game itself is accommodating, the community modules vast and varied, and heck, it’s even been ported to phones.
 Wesnoth feels at an aesthetic crossroads between traditional Japanese SRPGS and western heavy-hitters like Heroes of Might and Magic.

 Light enough to run on the most dismal of systems and not costing a brass razoo, The Battle of Wesnoth is truly the people’s game.

 XCOM 2: War of the Chosen

 XCOM 2 might have had some initial technical niggles around launch, but thereafter has been patched up to shine as intended.
 Coupled with War of the Chosen, XCOM 2’s pot-stirring expansion that throws antagonistic human factions into the mix, there’s little reason not to have Firaxis’ second tilt at this magisterial series in your library.

-If you’re looking at reading more, we’ve got a guide to all of the XCOM 2 DLC available, as well as some tips and tricks to help you get started.
+If you’re looking to read more, we’ve got our XCOM 2 War of the Chosen review that goes over it in more detail.
+If that all sounds good to you, check back with us, as we’ve also got a guide to all of the XCOM 2 DLC available, as well as some tips and tricks to help you get started.
 For veteran players, we’ve got an XCOM 2 class guide, as well as a guide to the best XCOM 2 mods.